October 2033 lunar eclipse

-A total lunar eclipse will occur at the Moon’s descending node of orbit on Saturday, October 8, 2033, with an umbral magnitude of 1.3508.
+A total lunar eclipse will occur at the Moon's descending node of orbit on Saturday, October 8, 2033, with an umbral magnitude of 1.3508.
 A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
 A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
 Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
 A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
 Occurring only about 3 hours after perigee (on October 8, 2033, at 8:15 UTC), the Moon's apparent diameter will be larger.

 This lunar eclipse is the last of a tetrad, with four total lunar eclipses in series, the others being on April 25, 2032; October 18, 2032; and April 14, 2033.

-This will also be a supermoon, the first supermoon lunar eclipse by all definitions since May 26, 2021, unlike May 16 in 2022, which was defined by only some as taking place during a supermoon.
+This will also be a supermoon, the first supermoon lunar eclipse since May 16 in 2022.